-Find out more about Gift Aid at the HMRC website or contact the HMRC Charities Helpline on 0845 302 0203 (open from 8am to 5pm, Monday to Friday).
+Find out more about claiming Gift Aid or contact the HMRC Charities Helpline on 0300 123 1073 (open from 8am to 5pm, Monday to Friday).

-Groups with an income of less than £5,000 a year cannot register as a charity with the Charity Commission (remember, groups with exclusively charitable objects and an income of over £5,000 a year must register).
+Groups with an income of less than £5,000 a year can only register as a charity with the Charity Commission if they chose the Charitable Incorporated Organisation (CIO) legal structure.
+Remember, groups with exclusively charitable objects and an income of over £5,000 a year must register.

 Advice from HMRC "You don't have to register to claim Gift Aid but your charity must be recognised by HMRC as a charity for tax purposes.
 Recognition by HMRC as a charity is a separate process from registering with the Charity Commission as a charity.”

 Find out how to apply to HMRC to be recognised as a charity for tax purposes.

 The Institute of Fundraising has produced guides to tax-effective giving which can include more than Gift Aid – read more about how it can cover gifts of shares, land and property, legacies and giving by business.